-Working beside and supporting the doctors and nurses comprising 40 percent of the country's health professionals, some 5 million allied health professionals serve in fields that encompass more than thirty specialty areas.
+Working beside and supporting the doctors and nurses comprising 40% of the country's health professionals, some 5 million allied health workers serve in fields that encompass more than 30 specialty areas.
 About half of these allied health jobs are "diagnosing and treatment" occupations (such as audiologists, dentists, physician assistants, and registered nurses) and the other half are the "technologists and technicians" (such as athletic trainers, dental hygienists, pharmacy technicians, and veterinary technologists).
-These allied health careers are found not only in hospitals and doctor's offices but also in such settings as nursing and residential care facilities, outpatient care centers, ambulatory care centers, medical and diagnostic laboratories, government agencies, schools, correctional facilities, and industry.
+Allied health professionals are found not only in hospitals and doctor's offices, but also in such settings as nursing and residential care facilities, outpatient care centers, ambulatory care centers, medical and diagnostic laboratories, government agencies, schools, correctional facilities, and industry.

-Registered nurse jobs account for more than half of all allied health jobs.
-The Department of Labor reports that RNs with graduate degrees in any of the four advanced-practice specialties—clinical nurse specialists, nurse anesthetists, nurse practitioners, and nurse mid-wives—will be in high demand, especially in medically underserved areas such as inner cities and rural areas.
+Registered nurse jobs account for more than half of all allied health jobs, and employment opportunities for RNs are projected to increase.
+The Department of Labor reports that RNs with graduate degrees in any of the four advanced-practice specialties—clinical nurse specialists, nurse anesthetists, nurse practitioners, and nurse midwives—will be in high demand, especially in medically underserved areas such as inner cities and rural areas.
 These advanced-degree nurses increasingly serve as lower-cost primary care providers.
-Employment opportunities for RNs are projected to increase.

 Physician assistant (PA) jobs involve practicing medicine under the supervision of physicians and surgeons, and graduate degrees are mandatory.
 PAs should not be confused with medical assistants that perform clinical and clerical tasks.
-More than 50 percent of PA jobs are in doctors' offices, and another 25 percent are in hospitals.
-The job market is expected to grow at a brisk pace—much faster than the average—as the health care industry continues to expand and PAs are used more often to contain healthcare costs.
+More than 50% of PA jobs are in doctors' offices and another 25% are in hospitals.
+The job market is expected to grow at a brisk pace—much faster than the average—as the healthcare industry continues to expand and PAs are used more often to contain healthcare costs.

 Physical therapists are currently required to have at least master's-level degrees from an accredited graduate program and state licenses.
-According to the Commission on Accreditation in Physical Therapy Education, a doctoral degree from an allied health professions graduate school might become the required entry-level degree in the future.
-The job market for physical therapists is projected to grow.
+According to the Commission on Accreditation in Physical Therapy Education, a doctoral degree from an allied health professions graduate school might become the required entry-level degree in the future, as the job market for physical therapists is projected to grow.

 Professional organizations offer a wealth of information about the specialties and their related allied health jobs.
 The American Medical Association (AMA) provides a directory of these professional associations, organizations, and societies.

-Further resources for exploring allied health jobs are available at ExploreHealthCareers.org.
+Further resources for exploring allied health jobs are available at ExploreHealthCareers.org and HealthDegrees.com.